wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-08-why-tdd-in-drupal8-matters.markdown

 The main difficulty comes from the fact that TDD practices rely on a _very_ quick feedback loop.
 You write a test, you run it, red flag, you write code, you run the test again, green flag.
 Rinse and repeat.
 When the running part takes _minutes_, it slows the process down so much, that you lose all the benefits.
 It's hard to keep concentrating on your code when you wait idly for the test to complete.

 I am personally a big fan of TDD, and find it greatly improves the code I write.
-In my personal experience, I find that projects using TDD not only have a much higher test coverage than projects that do not, the tests are usually also more &ldquo:complete&rdquo;, covering more edge-cases and possible scenarios.
+In my personal experience, I find that projects using TDD not only have much higher test coverage than projects that do not, the tests are usually also more &ldquo;complete&rdquo;, covering more edge-cases and possible scenarios.

 In any case, whether you want to apply TDD in your Drupal development workflow, or simply want to increase the amount of tests you write, the effort you'll be willing to invest in writing tests is inversely proportional to the amount of time it takes to run them.